Daycare Abuse & Neglect in Georgia

 - Do the Research.
 Before choosing a daycare that’s right for you and your child, shop around.
 Set up interviews with the directors and staff.
 Ask questions about daily activities, how injuries are handled, and other policies and procedures.
 Check online reviews.
 Ask other parents if they’re happy with the facility.

 - Be Present.
 There’s no substitute for active parenting.
 While you can’t always be with your child, attending special events, conducting surprise visits, talking with daycare workers, and going inside to drop off and pick up your child gives you a glimpse into the environment.

 - Report Abuse.
 If you see abuse or neglect, report it.
 You can report it directly to the director of the facility or contact Child Protective Services at (404) 651-9361.
 You can also call Childhelp® at 800-4-A-CHILD (800-422-4453).

 - Listen.
 If your child tells you they’ve experienced abuse, believe them.
 If a crime has been committed, your child has physical marks on them from the abuse, or your child tells you about sexual abuse, call the police!

 - Contact an Experienced Attorney.
-The day care sbuse and neglect attorneys a Blasingame, Burch, Garrard & Ashley are powerful advocates for victims of abuse and neglect.
-We hold abusive and negligent day care facilities accountable.
+The daycare abuse and neglect attorneys at Blasingame, Burch, Garrard, & Ashley are powerful advocates for victims of abuse and neglect.
+We hold abusive and negligent daycare facilities accountable.
 Schedule a free and fully confidential consultation by filling out our case review form or calling us at (706) 354-4000.
-Headquartered in Athens, we handle day care abuse and neglect cases across the State of Georgia.
+Headquartered in Athens, we handle daycare abuse and neglect cases across the State of Georgia.
 There is no fee unless we resolve your claim.